IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 two member links fail.

-The attribute required to configure the minimum number of active member links is missing in {{!I-D.ietf-ccamp-eth-client-te-topo-yang}}
+The attribute required to configure the minimum number of active member links is missing in {{?I-D.ietf-ccamp-eth-client-te-topo-yang}}
 and is identified as a gap in {{conclusions}}.

 It is worth noting that a new LAG group can be created to bundle one